built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 `enablePageIntegration` will enable listing, launching, deleting and sharing commands for interacting with Pages.
 `enableWorkspaceIntegration` will enable listing, launching, deleting and sharing commands for interacting with Workspaces and also the ability to save the current layout as a workspace using the `/w` command.

+Sharing for pages and workspaces will only be available if the `platformProvder.sharing` flag is enabled.

 ```json
 "homeProvider": {